Pet Doors for Sliding Glass Doors

 You should measure the height of the lowest track wall at the bottom (usually the outside).
 You'll need enough compression to clear that height.
 Please call our customer service department if you have any question about this.
 Some pet door panels have special provision for decreasing or increasing the adjustment range a small amount (about 3/4") on the job site anti-whoops!.
 This feature can save having to ship the pet door back in case of a small measurement error.

-Q - Will bugs be able to come through?
+Q - Will bugs be able to come through the doorway, between the panel and sliding screen door?

 A - You can still get ventilation with a glass track installation by opening the sliding glass door and bringing the screen up even with the pet door.
 But how do you stop a bug from flying in between the screen and the pet panel?

-The best solution to this problem is the Bug Warden which was specifically designed by a Southern Califonia engineer.
-These can be purchased individually and are sometimes available at a discount with the purchase of selected patio pet doors..
+The best solution to this problem is the Bug Warden which was specifically designed by a Southern California engineer.
+These can be purchased individually and are sometimes available at a discount with the purchase of selected patio pet doors.

 The Dreaded "Bug Gap"

-Q - How will I lock up my house?
+Q - How will I lock up my house with the installed panel in place?

 A - There are numerous methods for locking your house when using a patio pet door panel:

 1. Those panel pet doors designed for a semi-permanent installation only will have a lock built into the pet door that you will use instead of the lock on your sliding glass door.
 That lock will engage a bracket mounted on your sliding glass door above your existing lock and locks the sliding door to the pet door.
 This system requires that the pet door be fastened semi-permanently in place.
-The panels that use this method would be the PetSafe Freedom and Hale Standard Panel.
+The panels that use this method would be:

 2. A second approach is to use a pin lock, c-clamp lock or dead-bolt lock to lock the glass door against the pet door.
 These can be used for both temporary and semi-permanent types of installations and are extremely effective.
 Note that pin locks are most readily used when the sliding panel is on the inside track.
 If it is on the outside track (an uncommon situation), it may be easier to install a threshold mount dead-bolt type lock.
 These are available from us in the Flaps and Parts->Accessories section but also in any local hardware.